KrauseFx/krausefx.com/_drafts/trusting-sdks.md

 ## Wrapping up

 As a developer, it’s our responsibility to make sure we only ship code we trust.
 One of the easiest attack vectors right now is via malicious SDKs.
 If an SDK is open source, hosted on GitHub, and is installed via CocoaPods, you’re pretty safe.
 Be extra careful with bundling closed-source binaries or SDKs you don’t fully trust.

-Bundling a malicious SDK in your app can lead to catastrophe, such as stealing of sensitive user data and phishing attacks.

 Since this type of attack can be done with little trace, you will not be able to easily find if your codebase is affected.
 By using open source code, we as developers can better protect ourselves, and with it, our customers.